 The Libri Juliani Project

-The Libri Juliani Project is a student-author endeavor sponsored by the North Central High School Junior Classical League.
-Our students write and illustrate books based on Greco-Roman mythology which will then be read and distributed to children who are victims of domestic violence in Indianpolis.
-For more information, visit our website.
-To purchase a copy, please click on the cover below.
+The Libri Juliani Project was a student-author endeavor sponsored by the North Central High School Junior Classical League.
+Our students wrote and illustrated a book based on Greco-Roman mythology which was then be read and distributed to children who were victims of domestic violence in Indianpolis.
 Copyright 2008, paperback, illustrated, 40 pages.